The Relationship Between the Degree of State Regulation of Homeschooling and the Abuse of Homeschool Children

 Education Secretary Betsy DeVos takes it further in her Prepared Remarks by Secretary DeVos at the unveiling of the Education Freedom Scholarships proposal!***see 5/29/2019 addendum below.

-This statement is of concern because it hints that all education provided to children should be “public education” or could be interpreted in such a manner by future administrations.
+This statement is of concern because it hints that all education provided to children should be “public education” or could be interpreted in such a manner by dianabol compatibilita future administrations.
 NHN holds that parents, not the government, are ultimately responsible for the education of their children, including the financing of said education.
 States may “provide for public schools and other options” as put forth in state constitutions but that doesn’t mean government should be the only providers of education.
 Nor should government dictate what education for the individual child is to look like.

 Based on Nevada’s homeschool history of government over-regulation and what has happened more recently with the non-operational NV-ESA and NV-Choice/Opportunity Scholarship (a business tax-credit program introduced by Governor Sandoval in 2015 and over-regulated by the NV-DOE the same year) – we are concerned NV state government would seek to control the education of a student utilizing such scholarship funds.